HiImRussel/books-app/README.md

 # Instalation

-Go to root directory and run following commands:
+Go to the root directory and run the following commands:

 1. npm i
 2. npm run dev (to start development server)

 # Setup

-Go to file ".env" located in root directrory.
-Modify API root URL if you need.
+Go to file ".env" located in the root directory.
+Modify the API root URL if you need.

 # To Do